mjfrigaard/sharing-your-work/manuscript/03chapter.md

 In this case, let's imagine we read something about the first round of the [2019 Democratic Presidential Debates](https://en.wikipedia.org/wiki/2020_Democratic_Party_presidential_debates_and_forums), but we missed all the news coverage.

-We stumbled across an article on the data journalism website [`fivethirtyeight`](https://projects.fivethirtyeight.com/democratic-debate-poll/), and it displayed an image showing how voters had changed their minds after seeing the candidates.
+We stumbled across an article on the data journalism website [`fivethirtyeight`](https://projects.fivethirtyeight.com/democratic-debate-poll/), and it displayed an image showing the relationship between how voters felt about the candidates before the debates, and how the candidates did in the debate.

 ![source: https://projects.fivethirtyeight.com/democratic-debate-poll/](images/03-538-night-one-debates.png)